 6 months of highly interactive and intensive learning.

-The course begins and ends with a two-day gathering in Flat Rock, North Carolina where you will learn to unpack what we mean by leadership thru role-plays, questions and study resource exercises and discussion.
+The course begins and ends with a two-day gathering in the Asheville, North Carolina area where you will learn to unpack what we mean by leadership thru role-plays, questions and study resource exercises and discussion.

-There will be webinars every other week, weekly written thinking exercises and various additional learning opportunities throughout the course.
+There will be webinars every third week, written thinking exercises and various additional learning opportunities throughout the course.

 Why can’t leadership be taught?

 Leadership is a way of life.
 It is not a destination.
 That’s why it cannot be taught, it can only be learned.
 This course will not magically transform you into someone who can provide the kind of leadership needed in any situation.
 But it can provide you with a compass and a path for doing so, IF you are the one who wants to live the life of leadership.
 And take the risks required.

 What resources are used?

 Study resources include excerpts from movies, cartoons, podcasts about relevant perspectives and ideas, provocative webinar guests and draws from one or more of Dr. Thayer’s books.
 Resources are always provisional, determined by your needs and the questions you raise as the course progresses.

 There are no short-cuts.
 There are no five or seven easy steps.
 Becoming a virtuoso at changing the course of things, at intervening and putting a person or situation on a better path for everybody, requires more of you than would becoming a virtuoso singer, dancer, or concert pianist.
 It is more difficult and requires more focus and diligence.

 Sure, you can buy the latest leadership or management fad today, and then another one tomorrow, and another one the day after.
 You can be known as the person who pursues “the flavor of the month.”
 Or. . .you can get on the path of real achievement, which means practicing today in order to perform better tomorrow.
 And then tomorrow you practice again.
 So you are forever practicing in order to do everything better.
 That’s the path to. . . .real achievement and leadership from where you are.